kubernetes-sigs/cluster-api/docs/book/src/developer/testing.md

 - Creating objects in separated namespaces.
 - Avoiding object name conflict.

-Another thing that the developer should usually take care of when using [envtest] is the fact that the informers cache used internally the controller runtime client depends on actual etcd watches/API calls for updates, and thus it could happen that after creating or deleting objects the cache takes a few milliseconds to get updated.
+Developers should also be aware of the fact that the informers cache used to access the [envtest] depends on actual etcd watches/API calls for updates, and thus it could happen that after creating or deleting objects the cache takes a few milliseconds to get updated.
 This can lead to test flakes, and thus it always recommended to use patterns like create and wait or delete and wait; Cluster API env test provides a set of utils for this scope.

 However, developers should be aware that in some ways, the test control plane will behave differently from “real”